Kh0iHuynh/ATAC-seq-Project/README.md

 + QQ plots and Manhattan plots were generated for the ANOVA results as described above using CLanova1.sh,CLanova2.sh and CLanovaresultplot.r.
 + We define hits unique to the SV-uncorrected dataset as false positives, and estimate the rate of such false positives in experiments that do not correct for hidden SVs.
 Results are also represented as Venn diagrams using the VennDiagram package in R.
 + Read simulations are done to illustrate SV effect on mapping with SVsimulation.sh
++ Final table of coverage for each samples at peaks can be found at addlocation.
+Table data is named coverage_at_peak.txt

 ## Causative SNP and SV identification by random effect model:
 + SNPs and SVs are extracted and converted to reference file from their respective VCF files using extractsnpandsv.sh